sraocodes/DAA/content/simplace.md

 sections:
   - name: "What is Simplace?"
-    text: "SIMPLACE is an open-source software that helps scientists and farmers manage crops and ecosystems better.
-It uses computer models to understand complex interactions between crops, soil, and climate.
-By coupling different modules, each representing a process like water use or plant growth, SIMPLACE offers customizable solutions for different agricultural needs.Its multi-threaded high-performance architecture allows for calibration and simulations at varying spatial scales.You can check the official site of SIMPLACE [here](https://www.simplace.net/index.php)."
+    text: "SIMPLACE is an open-source software that helps scientists to understand and formulate theories about how agroecosystems work.
+With this tool, it is possible to simulate "What-if" scenarios which can be used to design new management practices solutions that are more efficient and sustainable.
+For doing so, it contains a collection of algorithms that simulate the complex interactions between crop, soil and climate.
+You can check the official site of SIMPLACE [here](https://www.simplace.net/index.php)."
     textPosition: "top"
     videos:
     - videoID: "kj6TXkxocCg"

   - name: "What can SIMPLACE do?"
     text: "SIMPLACE can help in understanding how climate change affects crops, finding ways to improve farming practices, and developing useful tools for farmers and policymakers.
-For example, SIMPLACE has a special component that helps study how heat stress affects crops.
-It also offers an advanced module that looks into soil water balance in great detail.
-Its customizable nature allows users to choose and combine different components depending on their specific needs."
+For example, SIMPLACE has a special component that helps study how [heat stress](https://doi.org/10.1016/j.envsoft.2015.12.003) affects crops.
+Its flexibility allows to combine different modules that are most suited to the application purpose and data availability.
+For example, one application may need a detailed description of soil water and nutrients dynamics, while another may need to be more general with respect to the description of soil processes but must have a detailed description of photosynthesis processes."
     list:
       - "Assess climate change impacts: How will changes in climate affect our crops?"
       - "Improve farming strategies: How can we farm more efficiently and sustainably?"